AdelBeit/Client_IdealAuto/README.md

 - https://upcars-garage.co.uk/

 The website needs to:
+- design needs to be PHONE FIRST, customers are browsing the website on their phones most of the time
 - be fast, local business so servers need to be local to the state
 - customers go to the website for 4 reasons:
 - - find the business location